 \begin{proof} It is well known that for Dynkin quivers the Auslander--Reiten translation $\tau$ may be written $\tau = R^+_{1}\cdots R^+_{n}$ (See, for instance, \cite[Proposition 5.4]{gabriel1980auslander}.
 In general, as explained by Gabriel, there is an issue of signs in the maps defining the representation, but since $Q$ is Dynkin, this does not affect the representations up to isomorphism.)

 We assume that $M$ is indecomposable and that $Q$ is not the quiver with a single vertex.
-Then there is a category of representations of a quiver derived equivalent to $\rep Q$ in which $M$ is not projective, so the Auslander-Reiten translation of $M$ agrees with the Auslander-Reiten translation in the derived category.\end{proof}
+Then there is a category of representations of a quiver derived equivalent to $\rep Q$ in which $M$ is not projective, so the Auslander--Reiten translation of $M$ agrees with the Auslander--Reiten translation in the derived category.\end{proof}